webdriverio/expect-webdriverio/docs/API.md

 ##### String Options

-This options can be applied in addition to the command options when strings are being asserted.
+This option can be applied in addition to the command options when strings are being asserted.

 | Name | Type | Details |
 | ---- | ---- | ------- |